schun92/lampr-demo/README.md

 >    - `cd react-php`
 > 1. Install dependencies
 >    - `npm install`
-> 1. Use MAMP or similar program to start an Apache server
+> 1. Use MAMP or similar program to start Apache and MySQL servers
 >    - Set root directory of server to the `public` folder of this project
 >    - Set Apache port to `8000`
+>    - Use phpMyAdmin (or similar) to create a database
+>    - Add an "items" table to your database by importing the `database/items_table.sql` file
 > 1. Start dev server
 >    - `npm start`
 > 1. Open a browser and navigate to `localhost:3000` You should see an empty to do list.